 - Leaving your latex dirty after being worn will harm your latex and will most likely stain it.

 - Some latex colours can develop a white milky sheen after being soaked in water, do not be alarmed!
 This is a characteristic of latex and will disappear as soon as the latex is thoroughly dry.

 - Latex garments should be stored at a normal room temperature away from sunlight.
 Smaller latex items such as gloves or accessories can be wrapped in tissue paper and placed in a drawer.
 Larger latex items can be placed in a cotton garment bag inside a closet.

 - Using tissue paper between metal fastenings and the latex will reduce the risk of the metal staining the latex.

 - Light coloured and translucent latex should be stored separately from darker coloured latex as darker latex can transfer onto light or translucent latex items.

 - Do not store your latex besides PVC or leather items as both of these materials can stain or damage latex with long term exposure.

-Deadly Couture takes no responsibility for damage to items that have not been looked after.
-We do however accept repairs on our and other items.
-Please inquire if you require a repair.
+Deadly Couture takes no responsibility for damage to items which have not been properly cared for.